erodewald/java-tree-practice/README.md

 *Java Tree practice kata*

-The task is to create a tool, using java, that reads an organizational hierarchy into memory and produce stats on demand.
+The task is to create a tool, using java, that reads an organizational hierarchy into memory and produces stats on demand.
 Code should be ready to turn over to someone else for maintenance.

 ### Provided requirements